mpdesantis/bimsim/sample-results/README.md

 * A `.webm` video of the entire simulation
 * A `.gif` video of the entire simulation

-## Examples
+## Experiments
-Examples in this directory are organized as follows:
+Experiments in this directory are organized as follows:

 ### Example 1: High Occupany
 * Occupancy: 44/48 workstations occupied